rb80/oracle-hospitality-integration-platform-bootcamp-customers/business-events.md

 1. In the `1.
 Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Post Profile (create)` folder, open the `Post Profile` request and click Send a few times.
 2. In the `1.
 Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Put Profile (update)` folder, open the `Put Profile` request and click Send a few times
 3. Observe the Business Events flowing through.

+### 2.5 Cleaning up lab configuration

+To avoid clutter and confusion, remove configuration created solely for this lab.

+1. In the developer portal's Applications tab, click on My Applications
+2. Find the application used for this lab and click View Details
+3. Go to the Events > Subscribed tab
+4. Unsubscribe from each event
+5. Go to the Overview tab on the application
+6. Click Delete
+7. If your environment is on OCIM (Client Credentials):
+   1. In the developer portal's Environments tab click View Details on the environment used for this demo
+   2. Next to the client created for this lab click the three dots in the Actions column
+   3. Choose Delete